 Choose LightStream for fast funding

-Fast funding is a perk when buying a vehicle, as it expedites getting behind the wheel of your new ride.
+Fast funding is a perk when buying a vehicle, especially if you want to take advantage of a private sale or used car deal.
 But a quick payment timeline is even more important when refinancing.

-Many borrowers choose to refinance their loans if the monthly payment is too steep.
+Many borrowers choose to refinance an auto loan if the monthly payment is too steep.
 Fast funding could help you avoid missing a payment.
 LightStream funds are available as soon as the day you apply, and all paperwork can be signed electronically, taking you one step closer to an improved loan.

 Choose PNC Bank for in-person support

 While the ease of online funding is helpful for the tech-savvy borrower, many prefer the comfort of in-person support.
-PNC Bank has branches nationwide where borrowers can apply, adjust or ask questions regarding their loans.
+PNC Bank has branches nationwide where you can apply, adjust your terms or ask questions about your loan.

 PNC also boasts the best of both worlds regarding customer service.
 Borrowers can begin their application online and head to a brick-and-mortar location if additional help is required.
 Customer care consultants are available daily on the bank app or site for simple questions.